Ossi05/Azure-VM-in-Python/README.md

 # Azure-VM-in-Python
 Deploy Azure Windows vm or Linux vm in Python

+When creating Linux vm, it will automatically connect to it via ssh when it's created.

 1. In your terminal or command prompt, install the management libraries listed in requirements.txt